aidan-gibson/.dotfiles/README.md

 just doing some symlink bullshit temporarily until real [dotfiles](obsidian://open?vault=Ext%20Brain&file=dotfiles) solution

+precommit can resolve symlinks to real files; fig out same thing but for aliases; also periodically run eclecticlight's alias fixing program

 # zsh

 - [ ] Look thru `.zshrc copy` and `.zshrcplayground` to see if missing anything from there